-The Philatelic Communicator Journal of the American Philatelic Society Writers Unit #30
+The Philatelic Communicator Journal of the American Philatelic Society Writers Unit #30 www.wu30.org

-www.wu30.org

 Second Quarter 2021 Issue 212

-Hall of Fame 2021

-David G. Phillips 1928-2020 Philatelic Pioneer
+Hall of Fame 2021 David G. Phillips Peter Mosiondz 1928-2020 Philatelic Pioneer Post Office Worker illness.
+He was 92.

-Peter Mosiondz

-Author, Writer, Dealer

-Post Office Worker

 David G. Phillips was a postal historian, collector, dealer, auctioneer and prolific philatelic publisher.
 He was best known for the American Stampless Cover Catalog series.
 He died Monday, August 17, 2020 at Mt.
-Sinai Hospital, in Miami, Fl., after a brief three week

-illness.
-He was

-Born in Cincinnati, Ohio in 1928.
-Dave's interest in col-U.S. lecting stamps began at age 10.
-He was taking his duplicates to school selling and stamps to classmates by age 13.
-Part time stamp dealing helped offset tuition expenses when he attended Purdue University.
+Sinai Hospital, in Miami, Fl., after a brief three week stamp dealing helped offset tuition expenses when he attended Purdue University.
 He graduated in 1949 with a Bachelor of Science in Mechanical Engineering (BSME).
 After graduation, he joined his father's engineering firm but he placed collecting and dealing on hold and joined the U.S. Army.
 After basic training, Dave trained as an Ordnance Officer at Fort Meade, Md., and served in Korea as a First Lieutenant during the War in Korea, where he earned a Purple Heart.